tran-linh41214/E-Wallet-Transaction-Payment-Analysis-with-Python/README.md

 ## 📌 Background & Overview

 ### Objective:
-### 📖 What is this project about?
-What Business Question will it solve?
+### 📖 What Business Question will it solve?
+What is this project about?
+**The main business question:**
+❓ How can we optimize payment and transaction processes to enhance business performance?
 This project analyzes transaction and payment data from an e-wallet company to:

 ✔️ Understand payment and transaction trends within the platform.